IP Goldmine: What’s Being Optioned, Greenlit, and Financed Now

 Producers keep pitching the categories that peaked two years ago, and plenty of studios keep watching the same dozen titles everyone else watches.
 The question worth sitting with: which sources are accelerating now, who is actually spending against them, and how early can you see it coming.

-- The one adaptation category climbing on a curve we almost never see in this business, and why the room went quiet when the chart came up
+- One adaptation category is climbing on a curve we almost never see in this business.
+The chart is inside, along with the reason the room went quiet.

-- The buyers moving most aggressively by category, including who has quietly climbed and who has pulled back
+- The buyers who are moving hardest by category, including one that has quietly climbed and one that has pulled back.

-- A live look at finding the right commissioner for one genre, down to the names and contacts inside each company
+- A live walk-through of finding the right commissioner for a single genre, down to names and contacts.

-A Washington Post piece on kids go-karting toward F1 became a Netflix docuseries.
-A Korean stage play was commissioned before its second performance.
-What counts as adaptable IP has shifted, and the full pattern is inside.
+A Washington Post feature about kids go-karting toward F1 became a Netflix docuseries.
+A Korean stage play got commissioned before its second night.
+What counts as adaptable has moved, and the full pattern sits inside.

-One category got saved for last because the growth chart is hard to believe.
-We name the players driving it.
+We saved one category for last because the growth is hard to believe.
+The players driving it are named in the replay.

 Chapter guide/ Time Stamps